Google Pixel 2 – Camera

 A great camera shouldn’t be a surprise; the original Pixel is still one of the best around, after all.
 However, the range of improvements Google has added take it to another level.
-These include optically stabilising the camera for less shaky shots, widening the aperture to let more light into the sensor, and improving the processing that goes on after you’ve pressed the shutter button.
+These include optically stabilising the camera for less shaky shots, widening the aperture to let more light into the sensor and improving the processing that goes on after you’ve pressed the shutter button.

-Where the Pixel 2 really shines is in the level of detail crammed into the picture.
+Where the Pixel 2 really shines is in the level of detail crammed into each picture.
 Everything from pollen inside a flower to writing on a sign in the distance makes the frame, and you can even crop in on a picture without it turning into a blurry mess.

 Clearly, many of these tricks are a result of Google’s excellent software and optimisations.
 Auto-HDR+ mode is on by default; you’ll need to bury down into the settings to actually turn on an option to disable it.
 Google is confident its processing tricks are the way forward, and on seeing the results, it’s hard to argue.
-Shots taken with Auto-HDR+ enabled display some of the best dynamic range I’ve ever seen in an image taken on a phone – meaning you’ll have a lovely contrast between the lightest and darkest parts of the photo.
+Shots taken with HDR+ enabled display some of the best dynamic range I’ve ever seen in an image taken on a phone – meaning you’ll have a lovely contrast between the lightest and darkest parts of the photo.
 This is particularly noticeable in landscape shots, where you really want that feeling of depth and scale.
-Auto-HDR+ also levels out exposure, ensuring a bright sky doesn’t blow-out the picture.
+HDR+ also levels out exposure, ensuring a bright sky doesn’t blow-out the picture.

 Most flagship phones in 2018 take excellent photos in sunny conditions but the Pixel 2 really impresses when lighting isn’t quite so ideal.
 Low-light photos are bright, have good exposure and still manage to capture subtle colours and shadows.
 Even portraits taken with the flash enabled are usable.
 Probably the only phone to take better low light shots than the Pixel 2 is the Huawei P20 Pro.